dimikave/Thesis---Alzheimer_Speech_Screening_Test/README.md

 Experiments set 1:
 Random (80%-20%) split
 ----------------------
-Experiment 1: Classification per stage of recording
+* Experiment 1: Classification per stage of recording

-Experiment 2: Classification using recordings/features from every stage
+* Experiment 2: Classification using recordings/features from every stage

-Experiment 3: Classification per stage difference
+* Experiment 3: Classification per stage difference

-Experiment 4: Classification using Enseble Majority Voting System
+* Experiment 4: Classification using Enseble Majority Voting System

 ----------------------
 Experiments set 2:
 LOSO-like split / Split per people (not using same people on test and train sets)
 ----------------------
-Experiment 5: Classification per stage of recording
+* Experiment 5: Classification per stage of recording

-Experiment 6: Classification using recordings/features from every stage
+* Experiment 6: Classification using recordings/features from every stage

-Experiment 7: Classification per stage difference
+* Experiment 7: Classification per stage difference

-Experiment 8: Classification using Enseble Majority Voting System
+* Experiment 8: Classification using Enseble Majority Voting System

 ----------------------
 Experiments set 3:
 Binary classifiers / Split per people
 ----------------------
-Experiment 1 (hm,sm,hs): Classification per stage of recording (Binary: Healthy vs MCI, SCD vs MCI, Healthy vs SCD)
+* Experiment 1 (hm,sm,hs): Classification per stage of recording (Binary: Healthy vs MCI, SCD vs MCI, Healthy vs SCD)

-Experiment 2 (hm,sm,hs): Classification using recordings/features from every stage (Binary: Healthy vs MCI, SCD vs MCI, Healthy vs SCD)
+* Experiment 2 (hm,sm,hs): Classification using recordings/features from every stage (Binary: Healthy vs MCI, SCD vs MCI, Healthy vs SCD)

-Experiment 3 (hm,sm,hs): Classification using Enseble Majority Voting System (Binary: Healthy vs MCI, SCD vs MCI, Healthy vs SCD)
+* Experiment 3 (hm,sm,hs): Classification using Enseble Majority Voting System (Binary: Healthy vs MCI, SCD vs MCI, Healthy vs SCD)

 ----------------------
 Experiments set 4:
 Additional Experiments
 ----------------------
-Diagnosis vs Human Identification ?! / Classification to 84 classes (number of participants), to check if the models learn to identify cognitive decline patterns or specific/personal features of voice / Showing issues of experiments set 1 regarding the indipendance of the instances
+* Diagnosis vs Human Identification ?! / Classification to 84 classes (number of participants), to check if the models learn to identify cognitive decline patterns or specific/personal features of voice / Showing issues of experiments set 1 regarding the indipendance of the instances

-Evaluation of questions
+* Evaluation of questions

 ----------------------
 To get Ensemble Majority Voting System's final decision (Experiments 4, 8):

--Step 1: feature_extraction.py to get all the csv files containing the features for each stage
+* Step 1: feature_extraction.py to get all the csv files containing the features for each stage

--Step 2: completing_csv.py to fill in the demographic info
+* Step 2: completing_csv.py to fill in the demographic info

--Step 3: new_features_extraction.py to get all the csv files containing the features for each stage difference
+* Step 3: new_features_extraction.py to get all the csv files containing the features for each stage difference

--Step 4: completing_csv.py to fill in the demographic info
+* Step 4: completing_csv.py to fill in the demographic info

--Step 5: train_final_models.py to train all the models and scalers that are going to be used in the Enseble Majority Voting System
+* Step 5: train_final_models.py to train all the models and scalers that are going to be used in the Enseble Majority Voting System

--Step 6: final_decision.py to get the results
+* Step 6: final_decision.py to get the results

 For Experiment 3 in Binary classifiers (or maybe if you want to try using features per stage instead of features per stage difference), just ignore step 3 and 4.